 There have been times when the pair’s weakness (yen strength) moved counter to US equities.
 But, since 2012, it’s been a match made in heaven (or at least the Eccles Building.)
 But, contrary to Bernanke’s and Abe’s assertions, what goes up…

 BTW, that .618 retracement in the USDJPY is of the drop since the 2007 highs.
 SPX, of course, recently completed a 1.272 extension of its drop from its 2007 highs.
-The fact that they’re occurring at the same time doesn’t exactly bode well for stocks.
+The fact that they’re occurring at the same time raises the stakes for stocks.